What to Know if You’ve Been in a Motorcycle Accident in Florida

 Take pictures of the vehicles involved as well as the scene of the accident.

 Don’t make any statements of fault to any other parties including the police and insurance adjusters, even if you feel like you might have been partially responsible for the accident.

 Make notes about the accident because you may have to recall all the details later in court and they won’t be as easy to recall later.

 Even if you think you haven’t been injured, be sure to see your doctor as soon as possible and have the accident documented in your chart.
 Some injuries don’t show symptoms for days or even weeks after the accident.

 Keep a record of all your expenses including things like vehicle rentals, medical and prescription expenses, household help, etc.

 Most Importantly, Consult an Experienced Personal Injury Attorney

 People who have representation from an experienced personal injury attorney receive three and a half times more settlement money than those who represent themselves according to the Insurance Research Council.
-That is why it is important to contact a knowledgeable, experienced Florida attorney at the Leifer Law Firm.
+That is why it is important to contact a knowledgeable, experienced Florida attorney at Leifer & Ramirez.
 We can guide you through your case and make sure that you get the treatment and compensation that you deserve while you recover from your injuries.
 Contact us today for a consultation at one of our convenient Florida locations.